The Scope and Purpose

 This report is divided into chapters that parcel the home into logical inspection components.
 Each chapter is broken into sections that relate to a specific system or component of the home.
 You can navigate between chapters with the click of a button on the left side margin.

 Most sections will contain some descriptive information done in black font.
-Observation narrative, done in colored boxes, will be included if a system or component is found to be significantly deficient in some way or if we wish to provide helpful additional information about the system or the scope of our inspection.
-If a system or component of the home was deemed to be in satisfactory or serviceable condition, there may be no narrative observation comments in that section and it may simply say “tested,” or “inspected.”
+Observation narratives, done in colored boxes, will be included if a system or component is found to be significantly deficient in some way or if we wish to provide helpful additional information about the system or the scope of our inspection.
+If a system or component of the home was deemed to no noteworthy defects or was in some way operational, there may be no narrative comments in that section and it may simply describe the components.